 - Massaging is the best way to soothe your fussy baby.

-- Eases your baby’s pain due to gas, colic, teething and congestion improving the blood circulation.
+- Eases your baby’s pain due to gas, colic, teething, and congestion improving blood circulation.

-- Massage is beneficiary to the digestive system as it stimulates the nerves that pass through the digestive tract.
+- Massage is beneficial to the digestive system as it stimulates the nerves that pass through the digestive tract.

 - Boosts the immune system of your baby.

-- Massaging make you feel confident in handling your baby.
+- Massaging makes you feel confident in handling your baby.